From The Banshees of Inisherin (2022) to No Country for Old Men (2007), these are the best movies on Amazon Prime India streaming as of December 2022.

 11. Blow The Man Down (2020)

 A regional noir, Blow The Man Down world premiered at the Tribeca Film Festival early last year.
-A sparkling debut from writer-director duo Bridget Savage Cole and Danielle Krudy, this dark comedy thriller is not to be missed.
+The dark comedy thriller is a sparkling debut from writer-director duo Bridget Savage Cole-Danielle Krudy.
+Not to be missed.

 12. Portrait of a Lady on Fire (2019)